SolaceProducts/event-management-agent/README.md

 ### Running the Event Management Agent as a process (recommended for testing and proof of concept purposes only)

-Specify the location of the configuration file if not using the default location (e.g. configs/AcmeRetail.yml)
+Specify the location of the connection file if not using the default location (e.g. /path/to/file/AcmeRetail.yml)

 ```
 java -jar application/target/event-management-agent-1.0.0-SNAPSHOT.jar --spring.config.location=/path/to/file/AcmeRetail.yml
 ```

-### Running the Event Management Agent as a Docker container (recommended)
+### Running the Event Management Agent as a Docker container (recommended for production puroposes)

 #### Building the Event Management Agent